Radicool-Solutions-LLC/prob-calc/README.md

 # probability calculator ("prob-calc")
 A jupyter notebook full of stats and probability calculation and visualization tools.
 Easy to use and understand.
-Makes it way easy to digest probability concepts.
+Makes it way easier to digest probability concepts.
 Current functionality:
 * Permutations and Combinations
 * Bayesian Probability